Skip to product information

 Color

-The Becker Patrol Pack Mark II (Mk II) was developed in coordination with the original designer, Mr. Ethan Becker, and it is an approved and authorized version produced under license.
+The Becker Patrol Pack Mark II (Mk II) was developed in coordination with the designer of the original Becker Patrol Pack, Mr. Ethan Becker.
+The Mk II is authorized, approved, and endorsed by Mr. Becker and it is produced under license.

-Here's what we did.
-We took the basic foundation of the original design as described above and upgraded and revised it with the following:
+We took the foundation of the original design and upgraded, improved, and revised it with the following (in no particular order):

 -Incorporated pass-through tunnels on all outside pouches.